krishmakhijani/velocitypanther/README.md

   💜 Pentathon 2024
   - #1 in Pentathon conducted by Bajaj Finserv
-  - Created a Brain Tumor and Alzhemier Detection Machine Learning Modal
+  - Created a Brain Tumor Detection Machine Learning Modal
   - Used OpenCV and YOLOV8 for the same

-  - My Contribution :
-  - Enabled efficient and secure image management by converting images to and from BASE64 URLs and developing an ideal web application capable of managing this.
+  💜 SYNAPSE 2.0
+  - #3rd Place in SYNAPSE 2.0 hosted by PES University in collaboration with HACK 2 SKILL
+  - Developed a secure and localized Alzheimer's detection system using Roboflow YOLO V8 and OPEN CV
+  - Additionally, engineered a modular IoT device that integrates seamlessly with MRI scanning machines, powered by the OpenSSH API for secure server operations
+  - Leveraged the advanced Llama model for sophisticated recommendations and precise anomaly analysis

 </details>